-Topic 26 of 33 - Your Place in the Learning Journey
+Topic 26 of 35 — Your Place in the Learning Journey

-There is no single "correct" English Bible translation.
-Every translation involves choices - about how closely to follow the original language, how to handle words with no English equivalent, and how to balance accuracy with readability.
+There is no single correct English Bible translation.
+Every translation involves choices about how closely to follow the original language, how to handle words with no English equivalent, and how to balance accuracy with readability.
 Those choices reflect both scholarship and judgment, and different readers in different situations benefit from different translations.
 Knowing the differences helps you choose wisely and use what you have well.

 Translations generally fall along a spectrum from formal equivalence to dynamic equivalence.
-A formal equivalence translation (sometimes called word-for-word) tries to stay as close as possible to the original language structure, even when that produces awkward English.
+A formal equivalence translation tries to stay as close as possible to the original language structure, even when that produces awkward English.
 The King James Version and the English Standard Version lean this direction.
-A dynamic equivalence translation (sometimes called thought-for-thought) prioritizes natural English expression of the original meaning, even if it means departing from the original word order or vocabulary.
+A dynamic equivalence translation prioritizes natural English expression of the original meaning, even if it means departing from the original word order or vocabulary.
 The New International Version and the New Living Translation lean this direction.
 Paraphrase translations like The Message go further still, rendering the biblical text in contemporary idiom rather than translating it formally.

 For serious study, having more than one translation is genuinely useful.
 A formal equivalence translation keeps you closer to the original language structure.
 A dynamic equivalence translation helps when a passage is difficult to understand.
 Comparing two or three translations on a hard passage often reveals things that neither one captures on its own.
-The translation you grew up with has value for the familiarity it gives you.
-But if you have only read one translation your whole life, you may be missing dimensions of meaning that a different rendering would open up.

 Major English Bible Translations at a Glance